ourworldventures/ourworld_books_OLD/content/feasibility_study/social/social_impact.md

   Looking at all of us as an internet and a country citizens our identities are not linked between the physical and the digital world.
 Almost every country, region, city or social community has their own requirements and way of handling identity.
 This is replicated in the digital world a 100 times over where every online company, service or platform has their own digital identity requirements.

   This complete fragmentation of identities leads to a lot of complexity for people (citizens) to manage their identity.
 Most people manage this complexity by using the same username and password everywhere.
-This lowers the security of these identities and causes a lot of breaches because once one service or platform is hacked this potentialy  exposes the username and password for many other platforms as well.
+This lowers the security of these identities and causes a lot of breaches because once one service or platform is hacked this potentially  exposes the username and password for many other platforms as well.

-  One, souvereign, technically well designed and built digitial identity solves all of these issues.
+  One, sovereign, technically well designed and built digitial identity solves all of these issues.

 **Data Sovereignty & Privacy**